Preschool and Pre-K

 The multi-age environment is a wonderful way for children to learn social skills.
 They learn to interact with children of a variety of ages.
 They learn to take turns, help one another, deal with conflict in a socially acceptable way, express their wants, and recognize other children's emotional needs as well.
 These skills are really practiced in the dramatic play area, which for a couple of weeks a month may be changed into a bakery, grocery store or restaurant to give the children many opportunities to practice these skills.

 We work on math skills throughout the day, as well as in our math center which is reflective of the monthly theme.
 We work on counting, number recognition and sequencing, as well as writing the numbers when the child is ready for this fine motor skill.
 The children learn through hands-on games, our calendar time, and counting every chance we get.
-In this picture, during our transportation unit, the children were recognizing the number written in the "parking lot" and placing the number of transportation counters in the square.
+In this picture, a child is using number recognition and counting skills to place the bear counters on the number line.

 Fine Motor Skills